 A great variety to the holes with Fairways that swoop through wooded hillsides and skirt around the lakes.
-Play early so that you can make the most of the lovely, rustic clubhouse where excellent lunches are served on the sunny terrace in full view of the spectacular Pyrenees.Moliets Architect: R. Trent-Jones (1989).
-18 + 9 holes: 6,172m: par 73.
+Play early so that you can make the most of the delightfully rustic clubhouse where excellent Basque lunches are served on the sunny terrace in full view of the looming Pyrenées.

 One of the original Basque classics set in natural, wooded golf terrain (golf course architects back in the early 1900s certainly had their pick of locations!).
 Not as long perhaps as some modern courses, but easily walkable and a great 'Club' atmosphere at this Members Club.
 Keep an eye out for José-Maria Olàzabal - often spotted practising at Hossegor.Chiberta Architect: T. Simpson (1927).
 18 holes: 5,650m: par 71.

 Over the border into Spain, yet just half-an-hour from Biarritz.
-Very private Members Club with a well thought-out course over mildly hilly terrain.
-(Known locally as Fuentarrabia or Hondarribia).La Nivelle Architect: J. Taylor (1907) 18 holes: 5,685m: par 70.
+Very private Members Club with a well thought-out course over some pretty hilly terrain as it is set into the foothills of the Pyrenées.
+Buggies are available however and the views are beautiful - as is the Bodega-style Clubhouse.
+(Known locally as "Fuentarrabia" or "Hondarribia").La Nivelle Architect: J. Taylor (1907) 18 holes: 5,685m: par 70.